 - 2.1 Every student is required to complete a time log on IPT, called the "Hours Tally Form", which indicates the specified number of days and hours undertaken in each placement.
 It is preferable that students track their time daily.
 Students are expected to work a full 7.5 hour day, excluding a half hour lunch break, unless otherwise agreed upon by their field placement setting. - 2.2 Students must advise their Field Instructor if they are to be absent for any reason and all missed hours other than sick time of one day per term must be made up.
 Students are allowed those holidays observed by the field placement setting during the placement period and may also negotiate with the field placement setting to take hours away due to religious or cultural reasons.
 Those hours must be made up. - 2.3 In the case of lengthy absences due to illness or other issues, the Field Instructor and student will contact the Faculty Liaison and the Field Education Coordinators.
-Documentation relating to these absences may be requested, and the hours will have to be made up once the student is ready to return to placement. - 2.4 For an extension of deadline to complete practicum, the Faculty Liaison, the Field Instructor, and the Field Education Coordinators must be notified, and a medical certificate and/or a letter from Centre for Accessibility and/or other documentation as requested is required. - 2.5 Time taken off for personal reasons must be approved by the Field Instructor and Faculty Liaison, and the hours made up. - 2.6 It is expected that students move through placement hours within the time frame of the start date and end date of the placement and that students in a given cohort will finish placement on approximately the same date.
-While some students may choose to do practicum hours over winter break and Reading Week, it is not acceptable to accelerate the pace of placement and finish the placement significantly early.
+Documentation relating to these absences may be requested, and the hours will have to be made up once the student is ready to return to placement. - 2.4 For an extension of deadline to complete practicum, the Faculty Liaison, the Field Instructor, and the Field Education Coordinators must be notified, and a medical certificate and/or a letter from Centre for Accessibility and/or other documentation as requested is required. - 2.5 Time taken off for personal reasons must be approved by the Field Instructor and Faculty Liaison, and the hours made up. - 2.6 It is expected that students move through placement hours within the time frame of the start date and end date of the placement and that students in a given cohort will finish placement on

-POLICY TITLE GUIDELINES FOR AUDIO OR VIDEO TAPING DATE APPROVED: October 31, 2018
+GUIDELINES FOR AUDIO OR VIDEO TAPING